jvermillard/leshan/README.md

 java -jar target/leshan-standalone-*-SNAPSHOT-jar-with-dependencies.jar
 ```

 Connect on Leshan UI: http://localhost:8080

 Leshan provides a very simple UI to get the list of connected clients and interact with clients resources.

-Now you can register your LWM2M client like [Eclipse Wakaama](http://eclipse.org/wakaama) or its lua binding [lualwm2m] (https://github.com/sbernard31/lualwm2m).
+Now you can register your LWM2M client using:

+[Eclipse Wakaama](http://eclipse.org/wakaama) or its lua binding [lualwm2m] (https://github.com/sbernard31/lualwm2m).

-Alternatively, you can build a client using the leshan-client library or use the example LeshanDevice.
+Leshan-client library or use the example LeshanDevice.
 To build the LeshanDevice example, first compile the leshan-client:

 ```
 mvn install